-The newer more commonly used meters have the rating engine installed on the meter and is updated generally via PLC (Power Line Communications) annually with the new rates.
-Unfortunately this also means that when you buy R100 worth of electricity you don’t know how much power you’re actually getting for that R100 as it would differ just about every time.
+The newer more commonly used meters have the rating engine installed on the meter and are updated generally via PLC (Power Line Communications) annually with the new rates.
+Unfortunately, this also means that when you buy R100 worth of electricity you don’t know how much power you’re actually getting for that R100 as it would differ just about every time.
 The meter knows how much you have used for the month and charges accordingly.
-Whilst you’ll be paying exactly what you need to it would probably be quite difficult keeping track of it since you’re buying a R100 but the actual units you’ll get varies based on the time of the month you’re actually end up using the “credits”.
+Whilst you’ll be paying exactly what you need to it would probably be quite difficult keeping track of it since you’re buying a R100 but the actual units you’ll get varies based on the time of the month you actually end up using the “credits”.

-Let’s for a moment consider the possibility that a tamper-proof/tamper-resistant meter is in fact installed… but this meter doesn’t have 2 way communications and can only receive new tariff information via PLC.
+Let’s for a moment consider the possibility that a tamper-proof/tamper-resistant meter is in fact installed… but this meter doesn’t have 2-way communications and can only receive new tariff information via PLC.
 It cannot however acknowledge such receipt and cannot communicate any information back on a regular basis.
-How would you presume the fact that the meter has been tampered with (and detected it) would be communicated back to the meter owner (the landlord/utility)??
+How would you presume the fact that the meter has been tampered with (and detected) would be communicated back to the meter owner (the landlord/utility)??
 The answer is via an indicator on the screen which would only be noticed when someone is sent to inspect the metering unit.
 Some of these units prevent the loading of more credits when a tamper is detected and some just shut off the supply.
 Now, if my meter disconnected my supply I would simply bypass the meter immediately and tell the council to come and fix their meter.
 The meter would have the same indication on the screen whether it was the meter that triggered a tamper in error or whether there was in fact a real tamper due to the subsequent bypass so guess what… the City would not be able to hold me accountable for stealing electricity.

 As a landlord or property owner pre-paid as a concept has a completely new set of issues.
 Firstly, if you’re a property owner trying to install pre-paid for your tenants you almost certainly would not normally have access to some outside kiosk and would need to install the metering unit inside the property being measured.
-If your tenant has access to this unit it is completely possible for said tenant to bridge out his unit completely or to split his supply.
+If your tenant has access to this unit it is completely possible for a said tenant to bridge out his unit completely or to split his supply.

-With a split supply it is technically possible to run the geyser, aircon, stove and pool pump off the incoming supply whilst only the plugs and lights are going through the meter to provide a lower total metered consumption month-to-month.
+With a split supply, it is technically possible to run the geyser, aircon, stove and pool pump off the incoming supply whilst only the plugs and lights are going through the meter to provide a lower total metered consumption month-to-month.
 It is important to note that one doesn’t need to open or even touch the meter in order to tamper with it.
 It can be bridged if you can touch the incoming wiring… FACT: If the actual metering unit (not the CIU) is INSIDE the property or can be accessed by the tenant you will ALWAYS be at risk.
 As you can imagine this causes a problem where the owner will have a shortfall on the electricity bill he receives from the body corporate every month as what is being charged via the pre-paid meter would be less than what he/she is charged by the utility provider.
-As a professional property investor this is one of the reasons I choose to not use pre-paid electricity in my rental units.
+As a professional property investor, this is one of the reasons I choose to not use pre-paid electricity in my rental units.

-The same happens, just on a grander scale, with the city because the city doesn’t have sufficient sub-meters to keep track of this and as a result a large portion is disappearing as unaccounted for electricity (they call it technical and non-technical losses).
+The same happens, just on a grander scale, with the city because the city doesn’t have sufficient sub-meters to keep track of this and as a result, a large portion is disappearing as unaccounted for electricity (they call it technical and non-technical losses).
 Whilst this may not seem like a big deal I can assure you the City is not making a loss… which means this power that “disappears” month-to-month is paid for as a premium on the accounts of everybody who are still paying for their utilities making the burden on the honest even higher.

-Any meter that doesn’t support 2 way communications is unfortunately exposed to this flaw (especially the older STS type Pre-Paid meters).
-Since they have no way of communicating actual consumption back to the City’s Utility provider there is now also no way for the City to determine actual losses between point A and point B as point B is not measured accurately and the only cumulative total that can be obtained for network management purposes is the total denoted by the amount of purchases that has been made.
+Any meter that doesn’t support 2-way communications is unfortunately exposed to this flaw (especially the older STS type Pre-Paid meters).
+Since they have no way of communicating actual consumption back to the City’s Utility provider there is now also no way for the City to determine actual losses between point A and point B as point B is not measured accurately and the only cumulative total that can be obtained for network management purposes is the total denoted by the number of purchases that have been made.
 Since all power is not sold at a flat rate even this “estimate” AND users may buy power outside of the month they intend to use it, such a figure would be substantially wrong, at least to such a level that no real inferences could be made in the short term.

 The City of Johannesburg (and most others for that matter) at this stage only utilises a ZERO balance review to determine who is stealing electricity.
 This essentially means that they will only investigate meters where no purchases have been made during the month resulting in the “clever thieves” getting away with it.
 Meters are bridged out partially and even removed entirely and tokens are bought and never loaded just to keep the City away.
 Using R 1500 and buying R 100 pm seems like a good deal to me…

 Finally, when pre-paid meters are deployed it would become completely illegal for a body corporate to restrict or apply for disconnection of utilities at the courts where massive arrears levies are concerned.
 The lack of utilities or inconvenience of a tripping breaker could not be used to convince delinquent owners to settle their arrears accounts legally.
-This in itself in todays day and age with a culture of non-payment is probably the biggest deterring factor for Body Corporates and Commercial Complexes.
+This in itself in today’s day and age with a culture of non-payment is probably the biggest deterring factor for Body Corporates and Commercial Complexes.

 I hear someone ask… “What about smart meters?”.
-Whilst these smart meters can communicate both ways ie. receive new billing tariffs and send back metering information for network management and fraud detection it is only as good as those people using it.
+Whilst these smart meters can communicate both ways ie. receive new billing tariffs and send back metering information for network management and fraud detection it is only as good as those people using them.
 These meters can operate in both credit and pre-paid modes but seeing that the City of Johannesburg purchased a massive amount of these meters without communications functionality recently and had to retrospectively fit modems to these meters I have very little hope for these projects.
 The meter whilst capable of picking up a tamper and reporting it back to the utility is still vulnerable in the same way the pre-paid meters have been in that should the customer have access to the supply side the meter could be by-passed without the meter being any the wiser (no pun intended).
-This means that if properly tampered substandard billing will continue unabated and the end customer would be getting a huge portion for “free”… It does allow for better monitoring though if you have employees committed to the success of such a roll out.
+This means that if properly tampered substandard billing will continue unabated and the end customer would be getting a huge portion for “free”… It does allow for better monitoring though if you have employees committed to the success of such a rollout.

 In a recent visit to Soweto as a surprise inspection, 5 of the first 10 meters visited as part of the exercise was found to be bridged out… In short, replacing a conventional meter with a pre-paid or smart device in order to simply NOT visit the meter regularly is downright stupid.
 These technologies may resolve reading mistakes but will not prevent the theft of utilities and if implemented properly will not negate the need to visit the meter on a regular basis.
-There is a false security that comes with these new technologies especially on the African continent where electricity in relation to average earnings is very expensive.
+There is false security that comes with these new technologies especially on the African continent where electricity in relation to average earnings is very expensive.
 Conventional meters still have the added advantage of being physically visited once a month (if the utility does what they are supposed to do) allowing for tampers to be spotted quicker.

-If you find the content shared here valuable please LIKE our facebook page on the following link to be kept up to date when new content is published: https://www.facebook.com/AltitudeInvestments
+If you find the content shared here valuable please LIKE our Facebook page on the following link to be kept up to date when new content is published: https://www.facebook.com/AltitudeInvestments